X-tal

-X-tal was a San Francisco-based rock band that existed under various incarnations from 1983 until 1996.
+X-tal was an American, San Francisco-based rock band, that existed under various incarnations from 1983 until 1996.
 Greil Marcus of the Village Voice described them as a "small-time San Francisco combo that wears their defeated leftist politics on their sleeves and can open for the Mekons without letting you forget them when the headliners come on."

 History

 The original line-up included frontman J. Neo (Marvin), bassist Alan Korn (formerly of SF's The Cat Heads) and drummer Michael "Mick" Freeman.
 Neo offers this explanation of the band's name: "Still no agreement on a band name until Maati [Stojanovich, Neo's girlfriend] sees a graffiti on a sidewalk in the Tenderloin reading 'XTAL.'
 No one hates it; it grows on you.
 Somewhere along the line a hyphen is added to make it easier to pronounce, but for the next 13 years, confusion ensues as to whether the letter 't' is capitalized.
 (It's not.)"

 The trio's first two gigs were at San Francisco's On Broadway in late 1983.
 The band put out a demo in 1984, then broke up in 1985, with band members moving on to other projects.